waterfront view of boats and colouful buildings

 Indigenous organizations engaged in the Atlantic Canada UNESCO Tourism Corridor project include: Newfoundland and Labrador Indigenous Tourism Association; Indigenous Tourism Association of New Brunswick; Nova Scotia Indigenous Tourism Enterprise Network; Mi’kmaq Nation; and Indigenous Tourism Association of Canada.

-Indigenous communities, businesses, and entrepreneurs will also be involved through the engagement activities connected to each of the 13 UNESCO sites.
+Indigenous communities, businesses, and entrepreneurs were also involved through the engagement activities connected to each of the 13 UNESCO sites.

 When will the strategy development process be completed?

-The Tourism Corridor Strategy Program is scheduled to be completed by the end of 2023.
-Engagement opportunities related to the Atlantic Canada UNESCO Tourism Corridor will take place from July to November 2023, with the three key deliverables finalized by the end of December 2023.
+The Tourism Corridor Strategy Program was completed in December 2023.
+Engagement opportunities related to the Atlantic Canada UNESCO Tourism Corridor took place from July to November 2023, with the three key deliverables finalized and publicly shared in May 2024.

-Who is developing the strategies and plans for each corridor?
+Who developed the strategies and plans for each corridor, in 2023?

-Destination Canada has contracted the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
-Vardo Creative, a tourism consultancy based in Victoria, BC, is leading the provision of services for the Atlantic Canada UNESCO Tourism Corridor.
+Destination Canada contracted the services of industry experts who co-created strategies and plans with the selected corridors and their stakeholders.
+Vardo Creative, a tourism consultancy based in Victoria, BC, led the provision of services for the Atlantic Canada UNESCO Tourism Corridor.

 Who is responsible for implementing the strategy?

-The Implementation Plan will identify governance for the implementation of the strategy.
+The Implementation Plan identified governance for the implementation of the strategy.
 Upon completion of the program, Destination Canada cannot fund infrastructure.
-Given the pilot nature of the program, Destination Canada will explore with the corridor leads on how to advance the work.
+Destination Canada is now exploring ways to advance and support the work with the corridor team.

 Are aspiring UNESCO sites included in the corridor?

-The current project and scope of work includes existing UNESCO sites in New Brunswick, Nova Scotia and Newfoundland and Labrador.
-The strategy may consider possible future connections to aspiring UNESCO sites within the corridor and in other provinces and territories.
+The initial project and scope of work included existing UNESCO sites in New Brunswick, Nova Scotia and Newfoundland and Labrador.
+The strategy considered possible future connections to aspiring UNESCO sites within the corridor and in other provinces and territories.

 Is Prince Edward Island included in this project?

 Since there are no UNESCO sites in Prince Edward Island, provincial and local representatives have not been involved as project leads or corridor partners.
-The strategy may consider possible future connections to Prince Edward Island.
+The strategy considered possible future connections to Prince Edward Island.

 Can UNESCO sites outside of Atlantic Canada be included?

 The current project and scope of work includes UNESCO sites in New Brunswick, Nova Scotia, and Newfoundland and Labrador.
-The strategy may consider possible future connections to sites in other provinces and territories.
+The strategy considered possible future connections to sites in other provinces and territories.

-Who will be included in the engagement process for the development of the corridor strategy?
+Who was included in the engagement process for the development of the corridor strategy?

-Vardo Creative has an extensive engagement strategy that includes residents, business operators, government, suppliers and consumers.
-If you would like to contribute to the engagement process, please contact a member of the corridor team.
+Vardo Creative had an extensive engagement strategy that included residents, business operators, government, suppliers and consumers.